marcelomgarcia/InvenioRDM/README.md

 Installing InvenioDRM dependencies like development tools, wget, and others.

 1. Install general depencies with `invDRM_install.yml`
-1. (Optional) Reboot because of the system update.
-(Recommended). <br>_Note_: If there is a kernel update, then probably will be necessary to rebuild the guest additions.
+1. (Optional) Reboot because of the system update. <br>_Note_: If there is a kernel update, then probably will be necessary to rebuild the guest additions (virtualbox).
 1. Install Docker engine: `files/install_docker.yml`
 1. Install NodeJS: `files/install_nodejs.yml`
 1. Logout and login again to update path and other parts of the environment.
 Or reboot the VM if you didn't done so.